Domiii/dbux/README.md

    * trace details
       * (if multiple applications exist) `ApplicationNode`
          * `getRelativeWorkspacePath(application.entryPointPath)`
-   * [performance] allow `getTracesAt` to deal with long iterations
+   * details:
+      * Push/Pop (of any kind) show next previous trace/context?
+      * [CallbackArg] show `Push/PopCallback` nodes
+      * [Push/PopCallback] `schedulerTrace`
+      * highlight last+first in run
+         * also: for runs originating from callbacks, make it more obvious?
+   * add more helpful hover tooltips to each node
+* [cursorTracesView]
+   * list `staticTraces` of inner-most context at cursor
+      * better display names to distinguish between `BeforeCallExpression` + `CallExpressionResult`
+   * group {Push,Pop}Callback{Argument,} into one
+      * show status: executed x times
+      * if executed: go to callback definition
+* [CodeTreeWrapper]
    * long node lists
-         * when there are many nodes, add "show first 10", "show last 10", "show 25 more" buttons, instead of prepping them all at once
+      * when there are many nodes, add "show first 10", "show last 10", "show 25 more" buttons, instead
+* [cursorTracesView]
+   * [performance] allow `getTracesAt` to deal with long iterationsof prepping them all at once
          * also applies to `dataView`
       * `iterateTracesFront`
       * `iterateTracesBack`